Football Association of Malaysia: After independence

 Tunku Abdul Rahman's passion for football played a pivotal role in the construction of the Merdeka Stadium, which in 1957 became a historic site as the venue for Malaysia's independence declaration from Britain.

 The stadium also marked the beginning of the Merdeka Tournament (Pestabola Merdeka), which was popularly referred to as the 'Mini Asia Cup' from the 1960s to the 1980s.
 The tournament was a significant success and inspired similar events such as the Jakarta Anniversary Tournament in Indonesia, the King's Cup in Thailand, and the President's Cup in South Korea.
 The inaugural tournament—then the premier football competition in Asia—was won by Hong Kong.
 Malaya claimed the title three consecutive times, winning in 1958 and 1959, and sharing it with South Korea in 1960.
 The country later qualified for the 1972 Summer Olympics in Munich and the 1980 Summer Olympics in Moscow.

 In the early 1960s, the organization's name was officially changed to the Football Association of Malaysia (FAM).
 Tunku Abdul Rahman continued to promote football development, particularly through youth competitions, until his resignation in 1974.
 His successor, Malaysia's second Prime Minister, Tun Abdul Razak, held the post for one year before Hamzah Abu Samah took over in 1976.
 Hamzah, who was the Minister of Trade and Industry, introduced several initiatives to develop the sport.

 Between 1976 and 1984, numerous football programs were implemented under Hamzah's leadership.
 The FAM entered a new phase when the Sultan of Pahang, Haji Ahmad Shah, assumed leadership.
 His tenure saw the introduction of the semi-professional league in 1989, which eventually transitioned into full professionalism.
 Despite these efforts, success on the international stage for Malaysia's national team remained elusive.

 One of the highlights of Malaysian football history was hosting the 1997 FIFA World Youth Championship.
 Domestically, the league underwent several transformations, culminating in the establishment of the Malaysia Super League (M-League) in 2004.
 However, the national team suffered significant defeats in international competitions during this period.

 On 13 September 2018, FAM received the AFC Dream Asia Award in the Developing Category.
 In 2019, FAM was also awarded the AFC Dream Asia Award (Bronze) in the Inspiring Category.

-On 26 September 2025, FAM and seven Malaysian heritage players–Gabriel Felipe Arrocha, Facundo Tomás Garcés, Rodrigo Julián Holgado, Imanol Javier Machuca, João Vitor Brandão Figueiredo, Jon Irazábal Iraurgui, and Hector Alejandro Hevel Serrano–were sanctioned by FIFA due to falsification and forgery of documents regarding the seven players' eligibility to play in the third round of the 2027 AFC Asian Cup qualifiers against Vietnam.
-FAM was fined CHF 350,000 (around RM 1.9million) whereas each player was fined CHF 2,000 (around MR 10,560) and were suspended from all football related activities for 12 months.
-FAM has confirmed it will file an appeal against FIFA's sanctions.
-On 3 November 2025, the FIFA Appeal Commitee rejected FAM's appeal and the sanctions remains as it is.
+On 26 September 2025, FAM and seven Malaysian heritage players–Gabriel Palmero, Facundo Garcés, Rodrigo Holgado, Imanol Machuca, João Figueiredo, Jon Irazabal, and Hector Hevel–were sanctioned by FIFA due to falsification and forgery of documents regarding the seven players' eligibility to play in the third round of the 2027 AFC Asian Cup qualifiers against Vietnam.
+FAM was fined CHF 350,000 (around RM 1.9million), whereas each player was fined CHF 2,000 (around MR 10,560) and was suspended from football related activities for 12 months.
+FAM has confirmed an appeal against FIFA's sanctions.
+On 3 November 2025, the FIFA Appeal Committee rejected FAM's appeal.
+In light of the footballers naturalization falsification scandal, on 28 January 2026, all FAM exco members resign en masse.